including Milford, Springfield, Durham, Richland, Haycock, Nockamixon, Bridgeton,

 View from Bridge Street in Pleasant Valley, showing the

-ROW curve sloping down to the crossing of Bethlehem Pike.
+ROW curve sloping down to the crossing of Old Bethlehem Road.

 The next station to the northeast was named Gehman and was probably near where the line and Cook's Creek cross Slifer Valley Road. near where the creek and the line crossed Rt 412/212, east of Springtown, is probably the Location of the Springtown Station.